ewalldo/Packages-Project/Assets/GridSystem/Documentation/README.md

 ```

 ### 4.4 Grid methods <a name="gridMethods"/>
 Grid class contain many methods to manipulate and/or get information from the grid.
-For example, get all the positions that fulfil a certain condition (GetGridPositionsInACertainState()), to apply an operation on each each cell (IterateOverAllGridPositions()), get all the positions within a range (GetGridPositionsFromADistanceRange()) and many others.
+For example, get all the positions that fulfil a certain condition (Where()), to apply an operation on each each cell (IterateOverAllGridPositions()), get all the positions within a range (GetGridPositionsFromADistanceRange()) and many others.
 For more details check out the documentation below.

 ### 4.5 Hex grid shapes <a name="hexGridShapes"/>
 The current version of this package supports the creation of the following hex grid shapes: